dell/omnia/docs/source/InstallationGuides/BuildingClusters/BeeGFS.rst

 **Pre Requisites before installing BeeGFS client**

-* If the user intends to use BeeGFS, ensure that a BeeGFS cluster has been set up with beegfs-mgmtd, beegfs-meta, beegfs-storage services running.
+* Ensure that the BeeGFS server is set up using the `linked steps <../../Appendices/BeeGFSServer.html>`_.
+* Ensure that a ``connAuthFile`` is configured on the server as explained `here <../../Appendices/BeeGFSServer.html>`_

+.. warning:: Configuring a ``connAuthFile`` is now mandatory.
+Services will no longer start if a ``connAuthFile`` is not configured

-  Ensure that the following ports are open for TCP and UDP connectivity:
+* Ensure that the following ports are open for TCP and UDP connectivity:

         +------+-----------------------------------+
         | Port | Service                           |